 You'll be notified of the results of your reconsideration three to four months after submitting the request.
 Approximately 13% of South Carolina's disability applicants have their claims approved at this level.

-Once the SSA receives your request, you will be "in line" to have a disability hearing.
+Once the SSA receives your request, you'll be "in line" to have a disability hearing.
 Unfortunately, due to a large backlog of disability claims, you may have to wait a long time before having your hearing.
 The average wait for someone who requests a disability hearing in South Carolina is just under a year (10 months) from the date of the hearing request.

 Your disability hearing will take place at a hearing office in or near South Carolina.
 At your hearing, you'll be able to speak directly to the administrative law judge who will be deciding whether or not to approve your disability benefits claim.
 The ALJ will have reviewed your file and may ask you questions about your situation.
 Sometimes a doctor or an employment expert will call in by phone to give an opinion.